Call for Papers

 RAMA WATUMULL COLLABORATIVE LECTURE SERIES

-The Center for South Asian Studies invites applications to bring scholars to UHM with an expertise in South Asian studies or South Asia related topics as part of the Rama Watumull Collaborative Lecture Series.
+The Center for South Asian Studies invites applications to bring scholars to UHM with an expertise in South Asian Studies or South Asia related topics as part of the Rama Watumull Collaborative Lecture Series.
 The award is aimed at supporting the interest in departments across the UHM campus in South Asia-related topics and perspectives.
 This year the center is exploring themes in South Asian literature, philosophy, and the arts.
 However, the call for proposals is open to all topics.

-However, we will continue to accept applications after the deadline on a rolling basis to bring speakers in the spring of 2015 and Fall of 2015.
+However, we will continue to accept applications after the deadline on a rolling basis to bring speakers in the Spring of 2016.

 The Rama Watumull Collaborative Lecture Series awards will not exceed $1,500.
 This grant may be combined with other awards, if necessary.